 2. Tax preparation fees (if you are self-employed)

-Regardless of whether you make a declaration using a tax calculator or pay someone to write it, you can write off these expenses through tax deductions - if you are self-employed.
+Whether you file your return using a tax calculator or pay someone to complete it, you can write off those expenses through tax deductions - if you are self-employed.

 3. Home repair for medical purposes

 If you make improvements to your home for medical purposes, such as adding ramps for wheelchairs or lowering cabinets for better accessibility, you can deduct the cost of these repairs from taxes as medical expenses.
 But if repairs are done to add value to your home, then they cannot be qualified as medical expenses.

 4. Local tax, sales tax, or state wash